Beaufort Securities Ltd

 Customers do not need to contact FSCS to make a claim as FSCS is seeking to pay compensation automatically to an account held for the benefit of eligible clients.
 PwC will take all relevant costs from this account, so they do not need to be taken from clients’ assets and money.

-If you have not already done so, customers should log into PwC’s portal to agree your balances of client money and client assets.
+If you've not already done so, customers should log into PwC’s portal to agree your balances of client money and client assets.

-The return of funds will be dealt with under Beaufort Asset Clearing Services Ltd but if you think you have further losses through your dealings with Beaufort Securities Ltd you can make a claim to FSCS using our claims service.
+The return of funds will be dealt with under Beaufort Asset Clearing Services Ltd, but if you think you have further losses through your dealings with Beaufort Securities you can make a claim to FSCS using our claims service.

 As this would be a claim against a separately authorised firm, a further £50,000 limit of FSCS compensation would apply.